nmoehrle/libcacc/README.md

 This project ports parts of the [libacc](https://github.com/nmoehrle/libacc) library to CUDA.
 While construction of the acceleration structures is out of scope, the library provides constructs to upload and use the libacc data structures within CUDA.
-Data structures to handle kernel input and output are provided additionally.
+Additionaly data structures to handle kernel input and output are provided.

 Usage
 -------------------------------------------------------------------------------